alrokayan/hadoop-openstack-centos/README.rst

 	.
 11-add-slave-openstack\01-add-slave.sh m1.small hadoop-slave3

 You don not have to specify the ``compute_host``.
 If you passed only the first two arguments OpenStack scheduler will do it automatically.
-OpenStack is not data-intensive (Disk I/O) aware, so is a good idea to distribute disk I/O load between the hosts.
+OpenStack is not data-intensive (Disk I/O) aware, so it is a good idea to distribute disk I/O load between the hosts.

 You can get a list of *compute nodes* by executing this command:
 ::